Do You Have Too Much Stuff? 8 Signs It’s Time to Let Go

 4. It is difficult to clean your home

 When there is too much clutter, it makes it difficult to keep your home clean.
-Cleaning – such as dusting, vacuuming, wiping down countertops, etc – is much easier to do when there is less to move around to do so.
+Cleaning – dusting, vacuuming, wiping down countertops, etc – is much easier to do when there is less to move around to do so.
 Having clear surfaces and floor space allows you to clean your home efficiently and effectively.

 5. You don’t use spaces for their intention

 Garages are meant to park cars and store outdoor equipment.
-Laundry rooms are for washing and drying clothes; and closets are to house clothing and other soft goods (i.e., towels and linens).
-Naturally these household locations can be multi-use; but if you use every possible space to store unrelated items, it is a sign you have too much.
+Laundry rooms are for washing and drying clothes; closets are to house clothing and other soft goods (i.e., towels and linens).
+Naturally these household locations can be multi-use but if you use every possible space to store unrelated items, it is a sign you have too much.

 6. You own lots of duplicates